relair/material-dynamic-table/README.md

 Filters can have a description that is displayed when the filter is applied.
 To set the description for the filter the filter model should have a method getDescription that returns a string.
 Implement interface 'FilterDescription' for your filter model to have the description displayed.

+#### Resizable column
+To enable resizable columns add the css file from node_modules\material-dynamic-table\css\column-resize.css in addition to setting specific columns